RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 # Lecturers

-## Lecturers topic group

-This website gives you regularly updated information on general regulations.
-In addition, we recommend that you find out about the faculty-specific measures or programme-specific measures on the websites for your faculty and/or your study programme.

 ## Main points for lecturers in brief

   * The rules that have been in place since 16 December 2020 concerning in-person classes will continue to apply unchanged until 15 January 2021, this means that all in-person classes are still banned.
 This includes laboratory placements, bedside teaching, trips, language courses and other similar practical activities.